picnickang/ARUSAPP/replit.md

 The frontend is a React 18 single-page application built with TypeScript, featuring a component-based architecture and `shadcn/ui`.
 It uses Wouter for routing and TanStack Query for server state management.
 The design includes a comprehensive theme system (light/dark/system modes), a professional aesthetic with grouped sidebar navigation, and a command palette.
 Mobile-optimized components are utilized for AI insights.

+**User Feedback Patterns**: All refresh buttons throughout the application provide immediate visual feedback via toast notifications.
+When clicked, buttons display an initial "Refreshing..." toast, followed by a success toast after data is updated.
+This pattern ensures users always know when data refresh actions are in progress or complete, improving perceived responsiveness and transparency.

 ## Technical Implementations

 ### Frontend